-The question of conflict of interest arises in line with Government directions issued by Minister for Finance through the Minister for Communication, Climate Action and Environment (DCCAE), and the relevant code of conduct.
-An interest giving rise to conflict can be personal where the actual or potential benefit is to the member personally, or to his immediate family.
+The question of conflict of interest arises in line with Government directions issued by the Minister for Public Expenditure, National Development Plan Delivery and Reform (DPENDPR) through the Minister for the Environment, Climate and Communications, (DECC), and the relevant code of conduct.
+An interest giving rise to conflict can be personal where the actual or potential benefit is to the member personally, or to their immediate family.
 The extent of the benefit needed to make the interest significant is not stated, nor is it stated how far the indirect interest may go.